mir-group/phoebe/doc/sphinx/source/theory/phononBTE.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 .. note::
-   Generally, we recommend the variational method over this.
+   Generally, we recommend the variational method over this, as the variational method converges more quickly.
+However, this method can be computationally cheaper in Phoebe, as it enables one to take advantage of symmetries.

 An exact solution of the BTE that does not imply either storing or the explicit inversion of matrix :math:`\boldsymbol{A}` has been proposed by Omini and Sparavigna by converging with respect to the iteration :math:`i` the following: